twisted/twisted/docs/core/howto/cred.rst

 realm, and a number of credential checkers.
 Something that wishes to log in, such as a :api:`twisted.internet.protocol.Protocol <Protocol>` , stores a reference to the portal.
-Login consists of passing credentials and a request interface (e.g. POP3's :api:`twisted.mail.pop3.IMailbox <IMailbox>` ) to the portal.
+Login consists of passing credentials and a request interface (e.g. POP3's :api:`twisted.mail.interfaces.IMailboxPOP3 <IMailboxPOP3>` ) to the portal.
 The portal passes the credentials to the appropriate credential checker, which returns an avatar ID.
 The ID is passed to the realm, which returns the appropriate avatar.
-For a Portal that has a realm that creates mailbox objects and a credential checker that checks /etc/passwd, login consists of passing in a username/password and the IMailbox interface to the portal.
+For a Portal that has a realm that creates mailbox objects and a credential checker that checks /etc/passwd, login consists of passing in a username/password and the IMailboxPOP3 interface to the portal.
 The portal passes this to the /etc/passwd credential checker, gets back a avatar ID corresponding to an email account, passes that to the realm and gets back a mailbox object for that email account.